ksandermann/cloud-toolbox/README.md

 # default shell & custom startup-script
 The default shell is sh.
-However, the CMD step inside the Dockerfile as well as the default command inside run.sh points to /bin/zsh.
+However, the CMD step inside the Dockerfile points to /bin/bash.
 By default, the file .autoexec.sh will be mounted into the container and sourced inside both bash and zsh.

+# run.sh
+The behaviour of run.sh is as follows:
+1. check if there is already a running toolbox.
+1. if so, attach to the container and start a new shell (/bin/bash) inside it.
+1. if no, start a new interactive container and start a new shell (/bin/zsh) inside it.

 # custom ca certificates`
 All CAs placed inside ```~/ca-certificates``` on the host system will be mounted into the container and trusted on startup.